AlloySecureGroup/PhantomFS/README.md

 - Are **not responsible** for any data loss, system damage, legal liability, or harm to third parties resulting from deployment of PhantomFS in any environment

 **Use at your own risk.** By using PhantomFS you acknowledge that you have read this disclaimer, understand it, and agree to be bound by its terms.

-> **Trademark Notice:** PhantomFS™ is a trademark of Alloy Secure.
-All rights reserved.

 ---